Composing MPC with LQR and Neural Network for Amortized Efficiency and Stable Control: Related Works

-When the explicit MPC method fails to apply to a problem due to scalability or nonlinearity, one may consider another alternative, namely, function approximation.
-Function approximation approach implements a MPC policy by approximating offline that MPC control law with an efficient surrogate model, such as a neural network, and uses that surrogate model for online deployment.
-Early works in this direction include \cite{parisini1995receding,parisini1998nonlinear}, which has described a procedure to design a surrogate NN controller and has proposed conditions to guarantee its closed-loop stability.
+When the explicit MPC method fails to apply to a problem, one may consider another alternative, namely, function approximation.
+Function approximation approach implements an MPC policy by approximating the costly MPC control law with an efficient surrogate model, such as a NN, and uses that surrogate model for fast online deployment.
+Early works in this direction include \cite{parisini1995receding,parisini1998nonlinear}, which has described how to design a surrogate NN controller and has proposed conditions to guarantee its closed-loop stability.
 Later development has focused on guaranteeing different theoretical properties of the NN-controlled closed-loop system.
-For example, \cite{zhang2019safe} proposes a NN method with probabilistic optimality bounds; \cite{paulson2020approximate} has designed a projection operator that can modify any arbitrary NN controller to a stabilizing one; \cite{karg2020stability} proposes a mixed-integer linear program to certify stability and feasibility of ReLU-activated NN controllers; and \cite{karg2021probabilistic} has developed a method that guarantees certain performance indicator of a NN-controlled system using probabilistic validation methods.
-Besides, rather than replacing the original MPC controller, a very recent work~\cite{chen2022large} uses a NN to warm start an optimization solver, which can then solve the MPC policy faster in real time.
+For example, \cite{zhang2019safe} proposes a NN method with \textit{probabilistic} optimality bounds; \cite{paulson2020approximate} has designed a projection operator that can modify a NN controller to a stabilizing one for linear systems; and \cite{karg2020stability} proposes a mixed-integer linear program to certify stability and feasibility of ReLU-activated NN controllers.
+Besides, rather than replacing the implicit MPC controller,~\cite{chen2022large} uses a NN to warm start an optimization solver, which may then speed up convergence of the implicit MPC solver.
 For a comprehensive study, readers may consult~\cite{zoppoli2020neural}.
-Applications of function approximation methods have found successes in practice, such as~\cite{nubert2020safe}.
+Applications of function approximation methods have found many successes in practice, such as~\cite{nubert2020safe}.